Azulinho/cryptobot/README.md

 In order to test the different 'profiles' for different coins, we would then run this bot in backtesting mode.

-There are 3 modes of execution: live, testnet, backtesting
+There are 4 modes of execution: logmode, live, testnet, backtesting

 ## Discord